words :: Ben Osborne.

 It seems like it was more of an outsider thing to me, honestly.
 I don’t think they were as interested in that specific mystery.
 I know a lot of people talk about it when they go to the mountain.
 But I’m not sure in their inner circle it’s a thing they talk about as much.

-It seems like one of the biggest changes in how you guys got to search was in technology.
-One of the tensest moments was when you were flying the drone above the search area, it was easy to tell that was a turning point in the search.
-Tell us about the pressure you felt in that moment and why it meant so much?
+One of the tensest moments was when you were flying the drone above the search area; it was easy to tell that was a turning point in the search.
+Tell us about the pressure you felt in that moment and why it meant so much.

 It was up there as one of the most stressful things I’ve ever done.
 You don’t want to be known as the guy who crashed a drone on the face of Mount Everest, and we had pitched the piece somewhat based around it, saying that it was a huge component of it without really knowing if it was going to work.

 So it was definitely really stressful.
 We had tested it in a hyperbaric chamber at a NASA sub facility but it hit the wall of the chamber and we never got as high as we wanted to, so it was still a mystery.
 There were so many factors that could go wrong.

 So yeah, I could compare it to some of the most stressful moments of my life, when your whole body is shaking and you don’t really know if you made a horrible mistake by even trying.

 A NASA hyperbaric chamber to test a drone?
 Tell us about that.